FCT Police nab woman for abusing girl in viral video

 “The suspect upon interrogation admitted to committing the crime, stating reasons for her action to be the fact that the minor bed wets among sundry offenses.

-According to the statement, “The Commissioner of Police while urging the good people of the territory not to keep mute about such occurrences in their neighbourhood, taking no exceptions or restraint in reporting same to the Police, stated that a happy child leads to a happy people and by the effect, a happy Nation void of crime and criminality.
+The statement added that: “The Commissioner of Police while urging the good people of the territory not to keep mute about such occurrences in their neighbourhood, taking no exceptions or restraint in reporting same to the Police, stated that a happy child leads to a happy people and by the effect, a happy nation void of crime and criminality.”